-Figure 14: ITS Services in Hamburg
+Figure 13: ITS Services in Hamburg

-The activities of the Hessen/Kassel Pilot will be realised in the Test Field Germany for connected automated traffic in the southern part of Hessen around Frankfurt and in the digital test site for connected driving Kassel in the northern part of Hessen.
+The activities of the Hessen/Kassel Pilot are realised in the Test Field Germany for connected automated traffic in the southern part of Hessen around Frankfurt and in the Digital test site for connected driving Kassel in the northern part of Hessen.

-Different services will be implemented in and around the city of Kassel.
+Different services are implemented in and around the city of Kassel.

-Figure 15: Overview of the equipped routes and C-ITS coverage (300, 400 and 500 metres) in the city of Kassel
+Figure 14: Overview of the equipped routes and C-ITS coverage (300, 400 and 500 metres) in the city of Kassel, as well as the displays for Route Advice Service on the motorways in the Kassel area

-The digital test site for connected driving Kassel covers modern technical equipment in the traffic management center of the city of Kassel and almost 100 (93 R-ITS-S by July 2023) C-ITS roadside stations on main roads of the urban traffic network.
+The Digital test site for connected driving Kassel covers modern technical equipment in the traffic management center of the city of Kassel and almost 100 (98 R-ITS-S by December 2023) C-ITS roadside stations on main roads of the urban traffic network.

-The map of the city of Kassel (with the surrounding motorways A7, A49 and A44) illustrates the Kassel test field with the main roads leading into the city centre of Kassel, where the traffic light infrastructure will be upgraded towards an ETSI ITS-G5 I2V- and V2I-communication.
-Additionally, the C-ITS coverage by the R-ITS-S is illustrated with a radius of 300, 400 and 500 metres (Fehler!
-Verweisquelle konnte nicht gefunden werden.).
-By end of 2023, the test site in Kassel will comprise 100 C-ITS capable traffic lights (by 07/2023 93 R-ITS-S are already in operation, including R-ITS-S from other projects).
+The map of the city of Kassel (with the surrounding motorways A7, A49 and A44) illustrates the Kassel test field with the main roads leading into the city centre of Kassel, where the traffic light infrastructure is upgraded towards an ETSI ITS-G5 I2V- and V2I-communication.
+Additionally, the C-ITS coverage by the R-ITS-S is illustrated with a radius of 300, 400 and 500 metres (Figure 14Figure 14).